chaiyikang/chaidoro/README.md

 2. Work cycle can now be reset with the button below the progress dots.
 3. Cat can now be toggled.
 4. Fixed bug where timeline was inaccurate when browser is not open / on different tab.
 Previously statistics were incremented in the useEffect, which was assumed to run every second.
 This assumption is not guaranteed.
 Synchronous, blocking tasks such as alert windows or being in a different tab or the browswer being minimised would block some renders, resulting in lower time recorded than expected.
 A solution where time was calculated based on the difference of timestamps was implemented.

+### 12 Dec 2023 Updates:

+1. Implemented calendar, tracking by day, traverse timelines of different days, and feature where you can search for a task and see total time spent`